Ask a doctor about a prescription for LAMOTRIGINE STADA 200 mg DISPERSIBLE TABLETS

 Lamotrigina Stada contains sodium

-This medicine containsless than 1 mmol of sodium (23mg) per dispersible tablet; this is, essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per dispersible tablet; this is essentially “sodium-free”.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Your doctor will prescribe a low dose at the beginning of treatment and gradually increase the dose over several weeks to reach the most appropriate dose for you (called theeffective dose).Do not take more lamotrigina than your doctor has indicated.
+Your doctor will prescribe a low dose at the start of treatment and, gradually, increase the dose over several weeks until reaching the most suitable one for you (called the effective dose).
+Never takemore lamotrigina than your doctor has indicated.

-How to take Lamotrigina Stada
+How to take the dose of Lamotrigina Stada

 Lamotrigina dispersible tablets can be swallowed whole with a little water, chewed, or mixed with water to dissolve them.

-Masticate the tablet:
+Chewing the tablet:

 To dissolve the medication (make a liquid medication):